-- manage enterprise-wide risk and implement the Bank's overall risk strategies and risk appetite set by the BOD and continuously monitor the implementation of the risk appetite through risk limits management to ensure that the risk-taking activities remain consistent with the overall risk appetite approved by the BOD. - ensure adequate measures are in place to manage the use of models for identifying and measuring risk by overseeing the model development and implementation process, establishing guidance on model use and monitoring model performance including independent model validation. - continuously monitor the adequacy of the Bank's internal controls function, ensure that robust internal systems and infrastructure, resources, risk measurement systems and methodologies are put in place for effective risk management activities. - oversee the Bank's climate risk management and its implementation to promote sustainability and ensure that the material climate-related risks are well managed. - ensure the Bank's activities are in compliance with relevant laws and regulations as well as to promote sound risk and compliance culture.
+- promote strong risk management culture, establish and implement effective risk management controls within the Bank and proactively and timely monitor risk-related matters. - manage enterprise-wide integrated risk and implement the Bank's overall risk strategies and risk appetite set by the BOD and continuously monitor the implementation of the risk appetite through risk limits/ indicators management to ensure that the risk-taking activities remain consistent with the overall risk appetite approved by the BOD and, where necessary, recommend the changes for BOD's approval. - ensure adequate measures are in place to manage the use of models for identifying and measuring risk by overseeing the model development and implementation process, establishing guidance on model use and monitoring model performance including independent model validation.

+- continuously monitor the adequacy of the Bank's internal controls function, ensure that robust internal systems and infrastructure, resources, risk measurement systems and methodologies are put in place for effective risk management activities. - ensure adequate and effective IT policies and procedures, and proper risk management framework to identify, measure, monitor and control IT risks are formulated.
+To provide BOD with management reports pertinent to IT performance indicators and, where necessary, recommend actions to respond to key IT risk incidents. - review and recommend specific actions/ correspondence with regard to regulatory assessment, significant issues arising from internal and/ or external audit matters (including the remediation plans). - oversee the Bank's climate risk management and its implementation to promote sustainability and ensure that material climate-related risks are well managed. - ensure the Bank's activities are compliance with relevant laws and regulations as well as to promote sound risk and compliance culture.

-The Bank has established and implemented a comprehensive risk management framework through the establishment of the Three Lines of Defence Concept which outlines the roles and responsibilities of three units in the Bank: risk-taking units, risk control units and internal audit.
-The risk-taking units undertake the day to day management of risks inherent in their business activities and ensure proper implementation and execution of its policy while the risk control units are responsible for the identification, measurement, monitoring and escalation of the risk.
-Internal audit provides independent assurance of the effectiveness of the risk management framework and independent review to ensure adequacy, effectiveness and robustness of the risk management policies.
+The Bank has established and implemented a comprehensive risk management framework through the Three Lines of Defence model which outlines the roles and responsibilities of risk-taking units, risk control units and internal audit.
+The risk-taking units undertake the day to day management of risks inherent in their business activities and ensure proper implementation and execution of its policy.
+Risk control units are responsible for the identification, measurement, monitoring and escalation of the risk matters to Senior Management and BOD.
+Internal audit provides independent assurance of the effectiveness of the risk management framework and conduct independent review to ensure risk management policies are adequate, effective and robust.
 The key internal controls are summarized as follows: